theNewDynamic/oregonsadventurecoast.com/content/event/annual-charleston-crab-feed.md

 ![](/img/crabs-charters.jpg)

-**Truly a Community Affair!** The 1,000+ lb of crab is purchased from local Charleston crabbers.
+**Truly a Community Affair!** The 900+ lb of crab is purchased from local Charleston crabbers.
 Chuck's Seafood in Charleston processes the crab.
 North Bend High School Key Club and Football team help set up tables, and Marshfield High School Key Club helps server the meal.

-And finish off your meal with delicious homemade pies and cakes provided by the Coos Head Garden Club for the dessert sale.
+Finish off your meal with delicious homemade pies and cakes provided by the Coos Head Garden Club for the dessert sale.

 Businesses from Charleston, Coos Bay and North Bend support this event with donations.
 Make sure to get your raffle tickets when you arrive for a chance at a number of great prizes!